fleschutz/csv2hpp/README.md

 csv2hpp 0.2
 ===========
 **This utility converts databases from CSV file format into C/C++ header files.
-Afterward, #include them in your software projects and immediately work on structured, well-formed datasets (skipping CSV file delivering, loading, parsing, converting, etc.).**
+Afterward, #include them in your software projects and immediately work on structured, well-formed datasets (and skip CSV file delivering, loading, parsing, converting, etc.).**

 👣 Steps
 ---------